John Baldessari: Art market

 Baldessari set a personal auction record when his acrylic-on-canvas piece Quality Material (1966–1968) was sold for $4.4 million at Christie's New York in 2007.

 In 1972, Ileana Sonnabend agreed to represent him worldwide.
 In 1999, after twenty-six years with the Sonnabend Gallery, Baldessari went to Marian Goodman.
-He was also represented by Margo Leavin (1984-2013), Sprüth Magers (from 1998), Mai 36 Galerie and Galerie Greta Meert.
+He was also represented by Margo Leavin (1984–2013), Sprüth Magers (from 1998), Mai 36 Galerie and Galerie Greta Meert.
 Since 2021, the artist's estate has been working with Sprüth Magers worldwide.

 Personal life

 Between 1960 and 1984, Baldessari was married to Montessorian teacher Carol Ann Wixom; they had two children.

 In 1990, Baldessari purchased a bungalow in the coastal Ocean Park neighborhood of Santa Monica and enlisted architects Ron Godfredsen and Danna Sigal for a redesign.
-He also owned a Frank Gehry-designed vacation home in Venice.
+He also owned a Frank Gehry-designed vacation home in Venice, California.
 He operated a studio on Main Street in Santa Monica alongside Richard Diebenkorn and James Turrell.